The two newest drones from DJI are giving each other a run for their money. It’s the DJI Spark vs Mavic Pro!

 The Mavic Pro collapsed is 2.4 inches narrower than the Spark, but also just over two inches longer.
 However, because it collapses into such a tidy package, I think it wins on the portability front (if you ask me).

-The camera and gimbal on the Mavic Pro are a step above the Spark's.
-Which kinda makes sense as it is more expensive, but also aimed at a more "pro" market in terms of video/camera quality.
+The camera and gimbal on the Mavic Pro are a step above the Spark’s.
+Which kinda makes sense as it is more expensive and also aimed at a more “pro” market in terms of video/camera quality.

-The full capability of the camera is 12MP for photos (with RAW), and up to 4K on video.
-Of course, it also does HD and a few other resolutions in between.
+The full capability of the camera is 12MP for photos (with RAW format available), and up to 4K on video.
+Of course, it also does 1080 HD and a few other resolutions in between, if you want to save space on your sd card.

 Now you will want to check out some 4K footage on Youtube (it’s quite amazing):